 Strayer University engages in a broad range of activities to inform working adults and their employers about the programs offered to identify potential students.
 These activities include direct, digital, and social media marketing, marketing to existing students and graduates, print and broadcast advertising, student referrals, and corporate and government outreach activities.
 Direct response methods (direct, digital, and social media marketing) are used to generate inquiries from potential students.
 Strayer University maintains booths and information tables at various conferences and expos, as well as at transfer days at community colleges.
 Recommendations from its alumni network also maintain and enhance Strayer University's reputation and promote its quality education.
-Its business-to-business outreach efforts include personal telephone calls, distribution of information through corporate intranets and human resource departments, and on-site information.
+Its business-to-business outreach efforts include personal telephone calls, distribution of information through corporate intranets and human resource departments, and on-site information meetings.
+Strayer University records inquiries in its database and tracks them through to application and registration.
 Additionally, information about new programs is provided to students and alumni to encourage them to return for further education.